Fastiraz/whoami/README.md

 2. The second is [Synacktiv](https://www.synacktiv.com).
 I personally think that they are the best in France in terms of offensive security (after the DGSE 😅).
 I'm very passionate about offensive security and I want to learn more so that I can progress as much as possible.
 That's why I want to join Synacktiv one day.
 It will allow me to be surrounded by the best and to acquire skills that I would never get anywhere else.

+3. The third one, Hugging Face.
+A french company that advance and democratize artificial intelligence through open source and open science.

-3. Google.
+4. Google.
 Wait, you really want to know why?

 ---